angular/angular/aio/content/guide/migration-solution-style-tsconfig.md

 ## Why is this migration necessary?

-Solution-style tsconfigs provide an improved editing experience and fix several long-standing defects when editing files in an IDE.
+Solution-style `tsconfig.json` files provide an improved editing experience and fix several long-standing defects when editing files in an IDE.
 IDE's that leverage the TypeScript language service (for example, vscode), will only use tsconfigs that are named `tsconfig.json`.